 LANTAU ISLAND

 Lantau is the largest of Hong Kong’s islands and is almost double the size of Hong Kong Island itself.
 It is located 10km west of Hong Kong Island and is about 25km in length.
 Since 1997 when the Lantau Link was completed to serve Hong Kong International Airport on the flattened island of Chek Lap Kok, it has been connected to Kowloon and the New Territories by a series of bridges, roads and railway.
 Although considerable development has taken place along a narrow strip of the northern side of the island around the route of the Lantau Link with the construction of Hong Kong Disneyland, the private residential development of Discovery Bay and Tung Chung New Town, most of the island remains largely rural and unspoiled.
 The island is dominated by dramatic hills and peaks and spectacular scenery, picturesque coastline with some excellent beaches, temples, monasteries, traditional fishing villages and wonderful hiking trails.
-The population of Lantau is just over 100,000 (2006 census) but about 85% of this is concentrated in the newly developed and fast growing towns of Tung Chung and Discovery Bay in North Lantau.
+The population of Lantau is just over 105,000 (2011 census) but almost 85% of this is concentrated in the newly developed and fast growing towns of Tung Chung and Discovery Bay in North Lantau.

 GETTING THERE – There are several routes and methods of transportation for reaching Lantau.
 The most suitable for visitors to the island really depends on the nature of the visit and which parts of the island it is intended to visit.
 Transportation can be summarised as follows;